SolaceLabs/pubsubplus-cf-dev/README.md

 The pivotal file is a zip file.
 We need to peel this onion to get the parts we need.

-Use extract_tile.sh in the [bin/dev](bin/dev) directory to extract and then upload the relevant contents we need.
+Use extract_tile.sh to extract and then upload the relevant contents we need.

 ~~~~
-cd bin/dev
-extract_tile.sh -t solace-messaging-1.4.0.pivotal
+./extract_tile.sh -t solace-messaging-1.4.0.pivotal
-solace_upload_releases.sh
+./solace_upload_releases.sh
 ~~~~

 You will find the relevant contents extracted to ~/workspace/releases